 - Airbrushes: Thin the acrylic mixture with acrylic medium and water to achieve the correct consistency for using with your airbrush.
 After use, run a mixture of soap and water through the airbrush to remove all paint traces.

 - Brushes: Choose the right brush for your painting task and the thickness of the paint.
 Ask the art store what type of brush you should use.
-A well-made brush will last until the bristles are worn away if it is properly cared for.
-Always wash your brush with soap and water or a soap based brush cleaner like The Master's after painting and use your fingers to pull the brush back into shape and leave to dry standing upright.
+With proper care, a well-made brush will last until the bristles are worn away.
+Always wash your brush with soap and water or a soap-based brush cleaner after painting and use your fingers to pull the brush back into shape and leave to dry standing upright.

 Even if you have completely dried acrylic paint in a brush, you may be able to restore and save the brush using special brush cleaners.
-Winsor Newton Brush Cleaner is a nonhazardous cleaner which will clean even completely hardened acrylic and oil paints from brushes.
+Winsor Newton Brush Cleaner is a non-hazardous cleaner that will clean even hardened acrylic and oil paints from brushes.